TERMS & CONDITIONS OF SALE

 11.2 For the purposes of the agreement herein, the consumer goods are presumed to be in conformity with the contract if, where relevant, the following circumstances exist: a) are fit for the purposes for which goods of the same type are normally used; b) comply with the description given by the seller and possess the qualities of the goods which the seller has held out to the consumer as a sample or model; c) show the quality and performance which are normal in goods of the same type and which the consumer can reasonably expect, given the nature of the goods and taking into account any public statements on the specific characteristics of the goods made about them by the seller, the producer or his representative, particularly in advertising or on labelling; d) are fit for any particular purpose for which the consumer requires them and which he made known to the seller at the time of conclusion of the contract and which the seller has accepted.

-11.4 Inall cases, unless proven otherwise, any lack of conformity becoming apparent within six months of delivery is presumed to have already existed at the time of delivery, unless this presumption is incompatible with the nature of the goods or the nature of the lack of conformity.
+11.4 Unless proven otherwise, it is assumed that any lack of conformity that occurs within one year from the time the goods were delivered already existed on that date, unless this hypothesis is incompatible with the nature of the goods or with the nature of the defect of compliance.

 11.6 The request shall be sent to the Supplier in writing, by registered post with return receipt.
 He, in turn, and within seven working days of receipt of the request, shall indicate his willingness to initiate the request or outline the reasons that prevent him from doing so.
 In the same written communication, where the Supplier accepts the Buyer's request, the Seller shall indicate the delivery method and estimated timescale for the return or replacement of the defective product.